-CenturyLink Field is one of Seattle’s most iconic structures, and the home of the Seattle Seahawks and Sounders alike.
+CenturyLink Field is one of Seattle’s most iconic structures, its largest stadium, and the home of the Seattle Seahawks and Sounders alike.
 It’s also a legendary stadium that's known for one unusual fact—CenturyLink Field is loud!

 Built between 2000 and 2002 to replace the crumbling Kingdome, CenturyLink Field can seat up to 69,000 people, and yet it has one of the smallest areas of any of the major league stadiums in the U.S., which helps to funnel the shouts of fans into a powerful roar.